 To protect you.

 She wipes chocolate off your face in front of your friends.
-She criticizes your love life (or lack thereof).
-Mom gives unsolicited advice about everything.
-It’s for your own good!
+Criticizes your love life (or lack thereof).
+And gives unsolicited advice: It’s for your own good!

-However, the inner critic… er, Mom has a mission that she takes to extremes.
+But the inner critic… er, Mom has a mission that she takes to extremes.
 Her mission is to save you from getting hurt at all costs.
-Her weapon?
-Tough love:

 You should’ve done better!